hhf112/Cart-Genie/README.md

 this was an incomplete demo client attempt for the Appian AI hackathon hosted exclusively within IIT Madras.
-Whilst being a somewhat working prototype, our team failed to establish the Agentic-ai backend for the proposed theme which acted as an externality regardless.
+Whilst being a somewhat working prototype, our team failed to establish the Agentic-AI workflow interface for the proposed theme which acted as an externality regardless.

 # deployed:
 - frontend: https://cart-genie.vercel.app/ `Vercel`